Václav Klaus: Airsoft gun assault

 On 28 September 2012, Klaus was attacked during a bridge opening ceremony in Chrastava.
 While Klaus was walking through a thick crowd, shaking hands and chatting with bystanders, a 26-year-old man, Pavel Vondrouš, approached him and pressed an airsoft gun against the President's right arm, pulling the trigger seven times before disappearing into the crowd.
 Klaus was taken to the Military Hospital in Prague with what was described as "minor bruising" for treatment before being discharged.
 The attacker, a supporter of the Communist Party, was detained after several minutes, but later released.
 Before he was taken into custody, he told journalists that he had done it "because politicians were blind and deaf to the people's despair".
 Vondrouš received a suspended sentence in June 2013.

-The lack of action from the President's bodyguards was heavily criticised, and the head of the President's security resigned after the incident.
+The lack of action from the President's bodyguards was heavily criticised, and the head of the President's security Jiří Sklenka resigned after the incident.